hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 2. In addition to finding the sequence, how can you modify the command so that your search also return the name of the sequence?

-3. Search for that sequence in all Mov10 replicate fastq files.
+3. If you want to search for that sequence in **all** Mov10 replicate fastq files, what command would you use?

 ***